NotAPenguin0/NotAPenguin0.github.io/_posts/2023-5-19-terrain-brush.md

 The simplest way to do this is to render a *decal*.
 This is a flat texture that is projected onto the rest of the scene geometry.
-There are many ways to render decals, but probably the easiest technique is *Deferred Decal Rendering*[^fn-decals].
+There are many ways to render decals, but probably the easiest approach is *Projective Decal Rendering*[^fn-decals].
 Using this technique, we can avoid generating geometry for the decal that fits the terrain.
 Instead, we render a box that covers the decal area, and project that box onto the terrain using the depth value from the main rendering pass.
+The drawback of this approach is that it's not vey suitable for rendering many decals, that's where techniques like *Deferred Decal Rendering* come in.

 ### Decal box